University of Mannheim

 Extracurricular German language and culture courses are available to all exchange students during the semester for a small administrative fee (€15 per course).
 There are a range of German language levels and courses on German cultural topics taught in English.
 As a rule, students can take a maximum of 3 courses per semester.
 More information here.

-The University of Mannheim has a number of residence halls called “Studierendenwerk Mannheim” in walking distance to the university buildings.
+The University of Mannheim has a number of residence halls called “Studierendenwerk Mannheim” within walking distance to the university buildings.
 They house German and other international students.
 Each room, a single or a double, has basic furniture, a sink, and a TV, internet and phone connection.
 Shared kitchens are available.
 Rooms for exchange students are limited in number so UMaine students must apply as soon as they are accepted.
 The rooms usually have to be rented for a six-month-period, reductions are sometimes possible upon request.
 The International Office at the University of Mannheim also provides support in locating rooms in private homes.
 For more information please check the Housing website. *Studierendenwerk Mannheim may require up to 4 months rent before financial aid disperses – please work with them to know exactly what you might need upfront or seek private housing.

 Students can dine in the Dining Hall called “Mensa” or prepare their own meals.
 The Mensa offers affordable lunches a-la-carte.
 No meal plans are available.